cdransf/cd-11ty/src/posts/data/automating-rss-syndication-with-nextjs-github.md

 date: 2023-02-23
 draft: false
 tags: ['nextjs', 'rss', 'automation', 'github']
-summary: 'I wrote a basic syndication tool in Next.js to automate sharing items from configured RSS feeds to Mastodon.'
 ---

 I wrote a basic syndication tool in Next.js to automate sharing items from configured RSS feeds to Mastodon.
 This tool works by leveraging a few basic configurations, the Mastodon API and a (reasonably) lightweight script that creates a JSON cache when initialized and posts new items on an hourly basis.<!-- excerpt -->